Zahr al-Bustan fi Dawlat Bani Ziyan

-Zahr al-Bustan fi Dawlat Bani Ziyan (Arabic: زهر البستان في دولة بني زيان), in English Flower of the Garden Concerning the Kingdom of the Sons of Ziyan, is an Arabic historical book by an unknown author, dating to the 14th century (the 7th century of the Hijra), which documents the Kingdom of Tlemcen in the Central Maghreb and its relations with its neighbors, particularly during the reign of the Zayyanid Sultan Abu Hammu II.
+Zahr al-Bustan fi Dawlat Bani Ziyan (زهر البستان في دولة بني زيان), is an Arabic historical book by an unknown author, dating to the 14th century (the 7th century of the Hijra), which documents the Kingdom of Tlemcen in the Maghreb and its relations with its neighbors, particularly during the reign of the Zayyanid Sultan Abu Hammu II.
 The book consists of three volumes (parts), but only the second part is available, while the first and third parts are considered lost as of today.
 The only surviving manuscript copy of the second volume of this book, which dates to 1819 (1235 AH), is held at the John Rylands Library in Manchester, England.

-The existence of this manuscript was first publicized in 1973 by Algerian scholar Mahmoud Agha Bouayad, a specialist in Islamic history, through an article published in the Arabic journal At-Thaqafa.
+The existence of this manuscript was publicized in 1973 by Algerian scholar Mahmoud Agha Bouayed, after its discovery by Abdelhamid Hadjiat a specialist in Islamic history, through an article published in the Arabic journal at-Thaqafa.
 Since then, the manuscript has undergone examinations, revisions and annotations, and its text has been published in three editions.
 It is assumed that the author of this book was a historian at the Zayyanid Sultan's court, before the appointment of Yahya Ibn Khaldun (brother of Ibn Khaldun).
 Bouayad estimates that the book was written between 1362 and 1368 (764-769 AH).

-This book, along with other works such as Bughiyat al-Ruwad fi Dhikr Moulouk min Bani Abd El-Oued by Yahya Ibn Khaldun, Kitab al-Ibar wa Diwan al-Mubtada' wa al-Khabar by his brother Abdurrahman Ibn Khaldun, and Nadm al-Durr wa al-Aqiyan fi Bayan Sharaf Banu Ziyan by Al-Tanasi, is one of the primary sources that documented the history of the kingdom of Tlemcen and the Central Maghreb region.
+This book, along with other works such as Bughiyat al-Ruwad by Yahya Ibn Khaldun, Turjuman al-Ibar by his brother Abdurrahman Ibn Khaldun, and Nadm al-Durr wa al-Aqiyan fi Bayan Sharaf Banu Ziyan by al-Tanasi, is one of the primary sources that documented the history of the kingdom of Tlemcen and the Maghreb region.
 This second volume of the book is notable for its documentation of numerous political, social, and cultural events, as well as the recording of literary works such as poetry and prose.
 However, despite its importance, the book has some flaws, notably the exaggeration in glorifying Sultan Abu Hammu II.
-Nonetheless, this work remains a unique source for understanding the history of the kingdom and its relations with the neighboring kingdoms of the time.